 Pro posal Vote Required Effect of Abstentions Effect of Broker Non-Votes 1.
-Election of the Class I and Class II director nominees A plurality of the votes cast (the seven nominees receiving the highest number of "FOR" votes cast will be elected) No effect No effect See "Proposal 1 Election of Directors - Class I and Class II Directors Standing for Re- Election - Majority Vote Director Resignation Policy" (above) regarding the requirement that director nominees tender their resignation if they receive a greater number of votes "withheld" from or "against" their election than votes "for" their election.
-2. Ratification of the appointment of Deloitte as our independent registered public accounting firm for fiscal year 2022 Majority of shares present in person, including by means of remote communication, or represented by proxy and entitled to vote Same as a vote "Against" Voted in the broker's discretion 3.
+Election director nominees A plurality of the votes cast (the eleven nominees receiving the highest number of "FOR" votes cast will be elected) No effect No effect See "Proposal 1 Election of Directors - Directors Standing for Re-Election - Majority Vote Director Resignation Policy" (above) regarding the requirement that director nominees tender their resignation if they receive a greater number of votes "withheld" from or "against" their election than votes "for" their election.
+2. Ratification of the appointment of Deloitte as our independent registered public accounting firm for fiscal year 2023 Majority of shares present in person, including by means of remote communication, or represented by proxy and entitled to vote Same as a vote "Against" Voted in the broker's discretion

+Pro posal Vote Required Effect of Abstentions Effect of Broker Non-Votes 3.
+Adoption of our Third Amended and Restated Certificate of Incorporation Majority of all shares issued and outstanding and entitled to vote Same as a vote "Against" Same as a vote "Against" 4.
 Advisory vote to approve the compensation of our named executive officers Majority of shares present in person, including by means of remote communication, or represented by proxy and entitled to vote Same as a vote "Against" No effect

-Brokers and custodians cannot vote uninstructed shares on your behalf for Proposal 1 or Proposal 3.
+Brokers and custodians cannot vote uninstructed shares on your behalf for Proposal 1, Proposal 3 or Proposal 4.
 For your vote to be counted, you must submit your voting instruction form to your broker or custodian or vote at the Annual Meeting via the Annual Meeting Website.